The

 head of the machine and using the extreme settings on the left or right

-bias control buttons, you can bowl a ball which will turn
+bias control buttons, you can bowl a ball which will turn prodigiously

-that quality bowlers can produce on harder wickets.
+can produce on harder wickets.
 CLICK

 HERE FOR COACHING ADVICE